Updated for 2023-2024

 Today, Antigua is recognized by UNESCO as a World Heritage Site, and it is a popular travel destination.
 Visitors find the city safe and welcoming, and there are unique historic sites to examine up-close.
 During your off-hours, you can explore the region’s many wonders.
 See Volcan Fuego.
 Tour a coffee farm.
 Shop for goods crafted by local artisans at Chichicastenango Market.
 Learn how chocolate is made at the Chocolate Museum.
 The list of attractions is long and varied with something to suit every taste.
 That’s why so many people return to Antigua again and again.

 Volunteers focused on animal welfare are sorely needed in this part of the world.
 In Guatemalan culture, dogs aren’t as highly regarded as they are in the US, so they are more likely to be left to fend for themselves.
 As you might expect, that results in a large population of sick, injured, hungry, and homeless animals that need intervention for their very survival.

 IVHQ’s animal care project in Antigua was specifically designed to address this need.
-Depending on your experience and interests, you will be placed in a dog shelter, veterinary clinic, or other type of animal refuge.
-You will participate in all sorts of activities that directly benefit dogs, such as cleaning enclosures, training, socializing, grooming, exercising, and administering medications.
+Depending on your experience and interests, you will be placed in a dog shelter, veterinary clinic, or even an exotic animal rehab center.
+You will participate in all sorts of activities that directly benefit the animals, such as cleaning enclosures, training, socializing, grooming, exercising, and administering medications.
 You don’t need any specialized skills to be a part of the program, though a background in veterinary work is helpful.